requirementsmet38/bitcoin-custody/README.md

 Seed A holders cannot collude because they have copies of the same key.

-### Banks or safe deposit box businesses withholding access
+### Banks or safe deposit box business withholding access

 That would not be a problem because you can use seed A instead of seed B.